As a running coach, I can tell you this—pacing is everything when it comes to running a strong race.

 Fast Finish Long Runs

-Fast finish long runs begin with running the majority at your easy pace and finishing off with the last few kilometers at your marathon pace.
+Fast finish long runs start with most of the run at your easy pace, finishing with the last few kilometers at your marathon pace.

 Each week, you can gradually add on a few more kilometers at marathon pace until you reach 50%/50% easy pace/marathon pace.